schwuk/hugo-split-theme/README.md

 Second, enable the video by setting `enable` to `true` in `[params.visual.video]`.

 You can either use a video that you host or one that is on YouTube.

+Just like with [an image](#use-an-image) you can not display a video altogether on particular pages by setting `visual.video.enable = false` in the page's FrontMatter.

 ##### Use your own video